 Summary: Telomerase replenishes telomeres, extending the lifespan of our cells.
 While much work remains to be done, researchers are hopeful that telomerase enhancing therapy will rejuvenate our organs and extend our lives.
 This article first appeared on LongevityFacts.com, follow us on Google+ | Facebook | Reddit.
 Author: Brady Hartman.

-The enzyme telomerase replenishes telomeres, and longer telomeres provide our cells with an extended lifespan.
+The enzyme telomerase replenishes telomeres, providing cells with an extended lifespan.
 Geroscientists hope that adding extra telomerase will protect the length of our telomeres and breathe new life into old tissue.

 One would think that we could supplement with telomerase and live longer, but the story is decidedly more complicated.
 Some scientists believe that too much telomerase stokes the growth of cancer.

 Looking very much like the plastic tips on the ends of shoelaces, telomeres are the protective caps on the ends of all human chromosomes.
 The word telomere is an amalgam of the Greek words ‘telos’ meaning end and the word ‘meros’ meaning part.
 Doctors already know that that short telomeres cause the diseases of old age and geroscientists suspect that telomeres cause the aging process itself.
 Fortunately, an enzyme called telomerase helps replenish telomeres.